 3 tent maximum per site, or 1 RV and 2 tents

-Fee includes parking for 1 vehicle and 1 RV; a $7 nightly fee for a 3rd vehicle.
-A boat or ATV trailer is considered 1 vehicle.
+Fee includes parking for 2 vehicles; a $7 nightly fee for a 3rd vehicle.
+An RV, boat or ATV trailer is considered 1 vehicle.

 No firearms or fireworks